NuGet/docs.microsoft.com-nuget/docs/concepts/MSBuild-props-and-targets.md

 - Some examples of properties that must not be added or updated: TargetFramework, TargetFrameworkMoniker, TargetPlatformMoniker, AssetTargetFallback etc.

-- Some examples of items that must not be added or updated: PackageReference, PackageVersion, PackageDownload etc.
+- Some examples of items that must not be added or updated: PackageReference, PackageVersion, PackageDownload, etc.